isurfer21/UniversalGUI_Extensions/README.md

-# UniversalGUI_Extensions
+# UniversalGUI's extension
-It contains all the extensions for the desktop application UniversalGUI
+It contains all the extensions in separate branches for the desktop application, UniversalGUI